MKEcoin/mkecoin/README.md

 # MKEcoin

 Copyright (c) 2018-2021 The MKEcoin Project.
-Portions Copyright (c) 2018-2021 The MKEcoin Project.
-Portions Copyright (c) 2018-2021 The Cryptonote developers.
+Portions Copyright (c) 2013-2015 The Cryptonote developers.

 ## Table of Contents